unicorn-wg/tls-offline-config/draft-thomson-tls-offline-config.md

 # Security Considerations {#security}

-Enabling Zero-RTT in this fashion does not alter the limitations of sending data in the client's first flight of messages.
-In particular, Zero-RTT data is not protected from replay.
+Enabling zero round trip TLS in this fashion does not alter the limitations of sending data in the client's first flight of messages.
+In particular, the first flight of data from the client is not protected from replay.
 Details of these limitations are provided in [I-D.ietf-tls-tls13].

 Server configurations that are generated offline MUST be validated.
 Failure to correctly validate the server configuration would allow an attacker to substitute keying material, allowing data that was intended for a specific server to be encrypted toward any server.
-Though Zero-RTT data is not protected from replay, this would violate the integrity and confidentiality guarantees that are provided.
+Though the first flight from the client is not protected from replay, this would violate the integrity and confidentiality guarantees that are provided.

 # IANA Considerations {#iana}